jklukas/withenv/README.md

 [chpst (8)](http://manpages.ubuntu.com/manpages/hardy/man8/chpst.8.html)
 with support for keeping your environment variables in GPG-encrypted files.

-"withenv" runs a shell command in the context of a named environment.

 For example:

-    $ withenv my-aws-credentials -- aws s3 list-buckets
+    $ withenv aws.sh -- aws s3 list-buckets

-Here, "`my-aws-credentials`" is the name of the environment, and "`aws s3 list-buckets`" is the command to run.
+Here, `aws.sh` is an "envfile" defining some environment variables, and `aws s3 list-buckets` is the command to run.

 ## Installing it